 Showing 1-24 of 215 items found in Outdoors & Play

 Bicentennial Riverfront Park

 Bicentennial Riverfront Park is a five-acre community park on the south bank of the Fox River.
-Built by volunteers on Hydraulic Street, Bicentennial Riverfront Park makes optimum use of the river, with abundant fishing, plus canoe and kayak access to the white water chute.
+Bicentennial Riverfront Park makes optimum use of the river, with abundant fishing, plus canoe and kayak access to the white water chute.
 There is also a beautiful view of the Glenn Palmer Dam as you follow the trail along the river and the picnic area, playground and river-side pavilion are popular community gathering spots in the summertime.

 Rock Island Trail State Park

 The Rock Island Trail provides 27 miles for hiking, biking, and cross-country skiing.
 One of the premier rails-to-trails facilities in Illinois, this trail is a sure-fire winner for the entire family.

 Encompassed in 100 acres of lush greenery, Loyola University's Retreat and Ecology Campus provides a serene setting for overnight retreats, meetings, team building, classes, and private/community events.
 Open year-round, the campus can accommodate groups of 12-200 guests.
 Facility highlights include one of the largest challenge courses in the state, culinary team building, farm workshops, comfortable housing/meeting spaces, sustainable dining options, a fire pit, basketball/ tennis courts, and hiking trails.
 Loyola is committed to maintaining the biodiversity of the campus and encourages sustainability, conservation, and restoration efforts.